-The ‘Reach & Turn’ series highlights the dual importance of facts and stories — i.e. research narratives — in policymaking and media reporting.
-In so doing, it aims to build capacity and networks between scientists and journalists.
+The ‘Reach & Turn’ series highlights the dual importance of storytelling and evidence — i.e. research narratives — in policymaking and media reporting.
+In so doing, it aims to build capacity and networks between scientists and journalists, especially in emerging economies.

-UNU-MERIT has so far delivered five workshops for around 250 researchers and reporters across Latin America, West Africa, the Middle East, and Southeast Asia, with partners including the Inter-American Development Bank (IDB), the UN Department of Public Information (DPI), and the World Federation of Science Journalists (WFSJ), plus sister institutes in Germany (UNU-EHS), Ghana (UNU-INRA), and Malaysia (UNU-IIGH).
+UNU-MERIT has so far delivered five workshops for around 250 researchers and reporters across Latin America, the Middle East, West Africa, and Southeast Asia.
+Partners include the Inter-American Development Bank (IDB), the UN Department of Public Information (DPI), and the World Federation of Science Journalists (WFSJ), plus sister institutes in Germany (UNU-EHS), Ghana (UNU-INRA), and Malaysia (UNU-IIGH).

 Why ‘Reach & Turn’?
-Because we are trying to inform and persuade — the core of communications — as shown in our institutional trailer.
-To this end, our workshops have featured a BBC presenter on effective science communication, a Pulitzer prize-winning journalist on data storytelling, and a Dutch ambassador on ‘Twiplomacy’ and social media.
+Because we aim to inform, persuade and even change mindsets — as shown in our institutional trailer.
+Our workshops have therefore included a BBC presenter on effective science communication, a Pulitzer prize-winning journalist on data storytelling, and a Dutch ambassador on ‘Twiplomacy’ and social media.

 For our next event we’ll join UNESCO at the Latin America and Caribbean Open Science Forum (CILAC) in Panama, October 2018.
-Our workshop will serve as a prelude to the conference, which will feature over 200 panelists from more than 20 countries, including UNU experts Prof. Ivan Galindo, Prof. Luc Soete, and Shuan Sadre Ghazi (TBC).
+Our workshop will serve as a prelude to the conference, which will feature over 200 panelists from more than 20 countries, including UNU researchers Dr. Ivan Galindo and Shuan Sadre Ghazi.